calebchase/cytoscape.js-layout-test/README.md

   horizontalNodeOffset: 150,
   verticalNodeOffset: 150,
   parentToChildSpacing: 150,

+  // offset for shared nodes that are placed on the same level in taxi section
   horizontalSharedOffset: 75,

+  // Querey can be any cytoscape query
   parentQuery: 'node[type = "person"]',
   childAQuery: 'node[type = "identifier"]',
   childBQuery: 'node[type = "event"]',